 They eventually won the popularity contest and took over the world which they were fighting for.

 Exalted: Infernals are widely considered to be way more awesome than Solars.
 The Solar charmset is generally viewed as kind of bland (the overriding theme is "I am really good at this" with a few paragraphs for each Charm describing what they are good at and how that is expressed), while Infernals do things like turning a glass of water into a tentacle or undergoing mitosis.
 Solars have an ascension path of "Solars with higher Essence", while Infernals can forge themselves into new Primordials.
-Abyssals, on the other hand, are much less popular due to flaws in their Charmset and limited support for character paths other than "angsty penitent" or "kill the world and piss on the ashes".
+Abyssals, the other equivalent of Solars, on the other hand, are much less popular due to flaws in their Charmset and limited support for character paths other than "angsty penitent" or "kill the world and piss on the ashes".

 The Shakespearean characters every actor wants to play are his most notorious villains, Iago of Othello, and the eponymous Magnificent Bastard of Richard III.
 Similarly, every actress wants to be Lady Macbeth, his greatest villainess.
 The roguish buffoon Falstaff was so popular that Shakespeare gave him his own spin-off comedy in which he is the protagonist.
 (By royal command, no less - Queen Elizabeth turned out to be one of Falstaff's admirers.)

 Similarly, the really cool characters in opera are not the tenor good guys, but the jealous/mad/pervert baritones and the creepy basses who sing low notes of Doom.
 Who would ever prefer the nice, boring tenor Don Ottavio to the Magnificent Bastard Don Giovanni?
 Or, in Der Freischütz, prefer the utterly bland Max to the ribaldly malevolent Kaspar?